yashsahugtx/skype-docs/Skype/SDN/articles/reflexiveip-element-qualityendpointtype-complextype-skype-sdn-2-2-c.md

 # ReflexiveIP element

-(ByeEndPointType complexType) (Skype for Business SDN Interface 2.2, Schema "D")
+(QualityEndPointType complexType) (Skype for Business SDN Interface 2.2, Schema "C")

 IP used outside of the NAT.

 **In this article**
 Element information